ThanatosShinji/shape-engine-cpp/README.md

 # `shape-engine-cpp`

 A tiny inference sample with onnx-tool's compute graph and shape engine.
 It implements cpp version of onnx-tool's compute graph and shape engine loader.
-It allows you to use the graph structure and runtime dynamic shape engine serialized by onnx-tool.
-This repo also creates a tiny template inference engine for ResNet18 model.
-This inference engine supports dynamic input tensor shapes with compiled size of ~70KB.
+This repo also creates a tiny inference engine template for ResNet18 model.
+The size of compiled engine is 76KB.

 ## Compute Graph & Shape Engine
 ---
+These two binary files are created by onnx-tool, please refer [link](https://github.com/ThanatosShinji/onnx-tool/blob/main/data/inference_engine.md).
-This step needs that one ONNX model is serialized by onnx-tool. "resnet18.cg" is the serialized compute graph of ResNet18. "resnet18.se" is the serialized shape engine of ResNet18.
+"resnet18.cg" is the serialized compute graph of ResNet18. "resnet18.se" is the serialized shape engine of ResNet18.
 ~~~cpp
 	const char* filepath = "resnet18.se";
 	//Shape engine is very light